emmacormack/emmacormack/README.md

 # Emma Cormack

-👩‍🎓 I'm a recent graduate from the **University of Glasgow**, where I studied MA Social and Public Policy with Honours.
+👩‍🎓 I'm a recent graduate from the **University of Glasgow**, where I studied Social and Public Policy.

 🩺 I'm really interested in **health policy and research**, and would like to work with health data for NHS Scotland.